 - (d) If a defendant is out of custody and a warrant has been issued, a court appearance is required prior to clearing an outstanding warrant, unless otherwise ordered by the court.
-If a court orders that the court appearance to withdraw the warrant is waived and the warrant is to be recalled from the Sheriff upon payment of the security deposit set, then the defendant or the defendant's surety may pay the security to the cashiers in Room 106 of the courthouse or at the East County Courthouse if the warrant arises in a criminal action filed in that court location.
+If a court orders that the court appearance to withdraw the warrant is waived and the warrant is to be recalled from the Sheriff upon payment of the security deposit set, then the defendant or the defendant's surety may pay the security in the Customer Service Area of the Central Courthouse or at the East County Courthouse if the warrant arises in a criminal action filed in that court location.
 Payment must be in the medium allowed by this rule. - (2) In any case within the scope of this chapter, a defendant's attorney may write a check from the attorney's trust account to deposit security for the defendant. - (3) Personal checks may be accepted by the Criminal Division of the Office of the Trial Court Administrator for payment of court-ordered obligations other than security.